-- 8.5 Except where specifically approved by the General Assembly, no member of the FIDE Management Board and FIDE Council, or a member of his immediate family, may receive financial compensation from FIDE for any reason, except for standard reimbursement of expenses, during his tenure on the Board or Council, or for one year after completing his tenure if such compensation results from bids accepted or agreements made by the Board or Council during his tenure.
+- 8.6 All remuneration and financial compensation payable directly or indirectly to a member of the FIDE Management Board and FIDE Council in respect of the execution of the duties attached to his/her office shall be specifically approved by the FIDE Council. - 8.7 Members of the FIDE Management Board and FIDE Council shall additionally be entitled to a reimbursement of their reasonable expenses during his tenure on the Board or Council.
 In claiming expense reimbursement, a Board or Council member must claim only that portion of expenses that were incurred in non-political activities that were a legitimate exercise of the Board or Council member's duties.
 Any unusual expenses for which reimbursement is questionable must be referred to the full Board or Council for consideration.
-Board or Council members are expected to exercise all reasonable frugality in incurring expenses to be reimbursed. - 8.6 Office-holders and staff of a National Federation Member and members of organising committee of Chess Competitions, in their dealings with FIDE, including when representing the National Federation Member at Congress and/or otherwise deciding how to exercise the rights of the National Federation Member as an FIDE Member, must not directly or indirectly solicit or accept from anyone, or offer to anyone, any form of undue remuneration or commission, or

-- any concealed benefit or service of any nature, connected in any way with their official activities. - 8.7 No FIDE Official shall, directly or indirectly, offer, pay or arrange any concealed remuneration, commission, benefits, entertainment, gifts or service of any nature to be given to another FIDE Official or a FIDE Employee connected with their participation in chess or with their function as a FIDE Official or FIDE Employee. - 8.8 No FIDE Official shall solicit or accept any concealed remuneration, commission, benefits, entertainment, gifts or service of any nature in exchange for, or as a condition of, the exercise of their duties, or as an inducement for performing an act associated with their duties or responsibilities save for what is permitted herein after. - 8.9 Gifts, hospitality or other benefits associated with a FIDE Official's official duties and responsibilities may be accepted subject to the limit stipulated herein below, if such gifts, hospitality or other benefits: - a) are within the bounds of propriety, a normal expression of courtesy or friendship, or within the normal standards of hospitality in accordance with prevailing local customs and are not excessive; or - b) reasonable, proportionate, and bona fide corporate gifts and hospitality (including event accreditations or tickets), solely as a mark of respect or friendship; and - c) would not bring suspicion on the Official's objectivity and impartiality; and - d) would not compromise the integrity of FIDE.
+Board or Council members are expected to exercise all reasonable frugality in incurring expenses to be reimbursed. - 8.8 Office-holders and staff of a National Federation Member and members of organising committee of chess competitions, in their dealings with FIDE, including when representing the National Federation Member at Congress and/or otherwise deciding how to exercise the rights of the National Federation Member as a FIDE Member, must not directly or indirectly solicit or accept from anyone, or offer to anyone, any form of undue remuneration or commission, or any concealed benefit or service of any nature, connected in any way with their official activities. - 8.9 No FIDE Official or Employee shall, directly or indirectly, offer, pay or arrange any concealed remuneration, commission, benefits, entertainment, gifts or service of any nature to be given to another FIDE Official or a FIDE Employee connected with their participation in chess or with their function as a FIDE Official or FIDE Employee. - 8.10 No FIDE Official or Employee shall solicit or accept any concealed remuneration, commission, benefits, entertainment, gifts or service of any nature in exchange for, or as a condition of, the exercise of their duties, or as an inducement for performing an act associated with their duties or responsibilities save for what is permitted herein after. - 8.11 Gifts, hospitality or other benefits associated with the official duties and responsibilities of FIDE Officials and Employees may be accepted subject to the limit stipulated herein below, if such gifts, hospitality or other benefits: - a) are within the bounds of propriety, a normal expression of courtesy or friendship, or within the normal standards of hospitality in accordance with prevailing local customs and are not excessive; or - b) reasonable, proportionate, and bona fide corporate gifts and hospitality (including event accreditations or tickets), solely as a mark of respect or friendship; and - c) would not bring suspicion on the Official's objectivity and impartiality; and - d) would not compromise the integrity of FIDE.

-provided that any such gift, hospitality or other benefit that is worth less than 250 Euros need not be disclosed (or the equivalent in any other currency) need not be disclosed to FIDE If the Gift or other benefit it is not approved by FIDE it must be withdrawn or returned (as applicable).
+Provided that any such gift, hospitality or other benefit that is worth less than 250 Euros (or the equivalent in any other currency) need not be disclosed to FIDE.
+If the gift or other benefit is not approved by FIDE it must be withdrawn or returned (as applicable).